-Following are examples of possible situations where CO may accumulate in or around your boat while docked, anchored, or underway.
-Become familiar with these examples and take precautions to prevent personal injury or death.
+Following are examples of possible situations where CO may accumulate within your boat while docked, anchored, or underway.
+Become familiar with these examples and their precautions to prevent personal injury or death.

 Exhaust Fumes!
-Generator or hull exhaust from your boat and other vessels while either docked or anchored can emit poisonous CO gas and cause excessive accumulation of CO in and around your boat.
-Be alert for generator and engine exhaust from your vessel or other vessels alongside.
-When docked, anchored, or rafting with other boats, turn off your engine(s) and generators or otherwise assure adequate ventilation to avoid accumulation of poisonous CO gas in and around your boat, swimmers and passengers.
+Generator or hull exhaust from other vessels while either docked or anchored can emit poisonous CO gas and cause excessive accumulation within cabin and cockpit areas.
+Be alert for generator exhaust from your vessel or other vessels alongside.
+Exhaust outlets near a pier, dock, seawall or outlets blocked by any other means can cause excessive accumulation of poisonous CO gas within cockpit area.